The Gentlemen (2019 film): Lawsuit

-Three years after the film's release, Ritchie was sued by the actor Mickey De Hara (who had played Turbo in Richie's prior film RocknRolla) for copying the "cast of characters, their characterisation and 'unique aspects of the plot'" from a screenplay De Hara had offered Ritchie as a sequel to RocknRolla.
+Three years after the film's release, Ritchie was sued by the actor Mickey De Hara (who had played Turbo in Ritchie's prior film RocknRolla) for copying the "cast of characters, their characterisation and 'unique aspects of the plot'" from a screenplay De Hara had offered Ritchie as a sequel to RocknRolla.
 De Hara claimed that when he had tried to address the issue out of court, Ritchie responded, "Mickey, I and my people have tried to contact you for some years now.
 There was no response.
 I am happy for us to sit down and have a chat."
 De Hara claimed that the most blatant instance of copying was a scene involving the character Coach and "The Toddlers" gang he leads, which was an almost exact match to a scene from De Hara's screenplay with a character Coach leading a group of thugs nicknamed "The Baby Squad."
 Ritchie filed his defence to the London High Court denying the allegations in August 2023.
 Ritchie confirmed that discussions took place regarding a potential RocknRolla sequel or trilogy and that he used some aspects of the screenplay for The Gentlemen; however, he claimed the contributions of De Hara were well below both the Writers Guild of America and Writers Guild of Great Britain thresholds to receive credit.

 Netflix series

 In October 2020, Miramax Television started development on a spin-off television series of the film, with Ritchie overseeing the project.
 In November 2022, the series was officially greenlit by Netflix.
 The plot was written by Guy Ritchie and Matthew Read.
-Ritchie was set to direct the first two episodes and serve as executive producer alongside Ivan Atkinson, Marn Davies, and Bill Block.
+Ritchie directed the first two episodes and serves as executive producer alongside Ivan Atkinson, Marn Davies, and Bill Block.
 The Gentlemen stars Theo James, alongside Vinnie Jones, Kaya Scodelario, Giancarlo Esposito, Daniel Ings, Joely Richardson, Peter Serafinowicz, Alexis Rodney, Chanel Cresswell and Max Beesley.